 Where Micro-generators form part of a combined heat and power facility the impact on the DNO’s Distribution Network shall be assessed on the basis of their electrical Registered Capacity.

-Where the Micro-generator includes an Inverter, its Registered Capacity is deemed to be the Inverter’s continuous steady state rating.

-For the avoidance of doubt where a Customer’s Installation comprises a single Connection Point and more than one Inverter, which have an aggregate Registered Capacity of less than 16 A per phase, single or multi- phase, 230/400 V AC; the installation shall be considered as a single Micro-generating Plant.
+For the avoidance of doubt where a Customer’s Installation comprises a single Connection Point and more than one Inverter, which have an aggregate Registered Capacity of less than or equal to 16 A per phase, single or multi- phase, 230/400 V AC; the installation shall be considered as a single Micro-generating Plant.

 This EREC G98 only specifies the requirements applicable to those Micro-generators that are designed to normally operate in parallel with a public Low Voltage Distribution Network.
 Those installations that are designed to operate in parallel with the DNO’s Distribution Network for short periods (ie less than 5 minutes per month) or as an islanded installation should refer to EREC G99 as they are considered to be out of scope of this EREC G98, on the basis that it is not possible to devise generic rules that will ensure safe operation under all operating conditions.